Maryland is one of five states, along with Virginia, Washington D.C, Alabama and North Carolina, to use contributory negligence.

 On the other hand, contributory negligence states that if the victim is found to be partially responsible for as little as 1% of the accident, they will be prohibited from collecting any of the damages they may be entitled to.

-The law of contributory negligence in Maryland may forbid victims of such accidents from collecting many damages including medical expenses, lost wages, property damage, punitive damages and pain, and suffering.
+The law of contributory negligence in Maryland may forbid victims of such collisions from collecting many damages including medical expenses, lost wages, property damage, punitive damages and pain, and suffering.

 The medical expenses of the injuries the victim suffered in Maryland include everything from X-rays to surgery to any ongoing physical therapy for recurring pain as a result of the injury.